AvramRobert/cchess/API.md

 type Coord = (Int, Int)
 ```

 *cchess* sees a chess board as a 8x8 coordinate grid, with the origin at (1, 1) located at the top-left corner of the grid.
+Internally, it also addresses squares on the board in this manner as opposed to the standard \<letter\>-\<index\> ("c3" for e.g.) notation.

 1 has been chosen as the starting index to better fit with the chess model.